 A group of stations that collaborates for a special purpose, such as the showing of a onetime TV program or series.
 Ad hoc is Latin for "for this."

-A commercial or program that immediately follows or precedes another on the same TV station.
+A commercial that immediately follows or precedes another on the same TV station.

 Advanced Television (ATV)

 A measure of advertising delivery, normally stated in terms of number of commercials, homes reached, target audience impressions, and gross rating points.

 A notarized statement from a television station that confirms the commercial actually ran at the time shown on the station's invoice.